10% Early Withdrawal Penalty for Retirement Accounts

 American Express is an advertiser on The Military Wallet.
 Terms Apply to American Express benefits and offers.

 But these tax benefits come with a catch.
-Almost all retirement accounts have early withdrawal penalties of 10% if you take your money out before you reach the qualified retirement age of 59½ years old.
+Most retirement accounts impose a 10% early withdrawal penalty if you take money out before reaching age 59½.
+However, there are exceptions, such as penalty-free withdrawals of Roth IRA contributions and certain qualifying distributions from Traditional accounts.

 In addition, distributions from Traditional IRAs, 401(k) plans, the TSP, and most other retirement plans are considered taxable and will be included as income the year you withdraw the money.
 This means you will also pay taxes on those withdrawals.